 I make lace, of course, but also design, teach and write books (and an iPhone app) on the subject.
-I have also served on the committees of national and international lace organizations — I have been chairman of The Lace Guild and am currently president of the International Organization of Lace (I.O.L.I.).
+I have also served on the committees of national and international lace organizations — I have been chairman of The Lace Guild and president of the International Organization of Lace (I.O.L.I.).
 In recognition of my work for lace and lacemaking I received the Marsh Heritage Crafts Volunteer Award for 2015.

 Today you are perhaps more likely to be introduced to lace through the internet than a bookshop, so I hope that these web pages will provide both instruction and inspiration to lacemakers and potential lacemakers.
-If you have any questions or would like advice about any lacemaking problems please contact me through the feedback form.
+If you have any questions or would like advice about any lacemaking problems please contact me through the feedback page.

 Weekly classes: Wednesday mornings and afternoons in Glasgow